achao-io/math/README.md

 # Thoughts on Learning Math
-- Mathematical maturity is the intellectual sophistication that comes from rigorous quantitative study - fluency with abstract reasoning, comfort with proof-based thinking, and the ability to model complex systems.
-This foundation enables professionals to think systematically about uncertainty, build robust analytical frameworks, and make principled decisions in high-stakes environments where intuition alone fails.
+- Mathematical maturity provides the tools to think systematically about complex problems, the mental acuity to handle abstract reasoning, comfort with rigorous analysis, and ability to build reliable models.
+These skills enable one to tackle uncertainty, model reality with mathematical frameworks, and make sound decisions in high-stakes situations where intuition may not be enough.

 ## Why re-learn Math?
 - In late 2024, I explored trading options as a way of generating income (primarily selling call/put spreads and CSPs).
 As I went further into it, I realized my mathematical foundation was weak, and hindered my learning.
 Tried reading Natenburg, but felt like I was missing something.